foxglove/create-foxglove-extension/README.md

 This will produce a _.foxe_ file such as `helloworld-0.0.0.foxe`.
 This is essentially a ZIP archive containing your extension manifest and compiled code that can be opened by the Foxglove Studio application, which will unpack it and install it to the `~/.foxglove-studio/extensions` folder.
 Stay tuned for future instructions on how to publish Foxglove Studio extensions to a registry so other users can easily search for and install your extension.

-## Example Panels
+## Examples

-You can find examples of different kinds of extension panels in the `./examples` directory.
+You can find examples of different kinds of extensions in the `./examples` directory.

 ## Stay in touch